 Instead of spending time with Sally (Bonnie Hunt), Mater (Larry the Cable Guy) and the gang, Lightning learns a new lesson from his trainer, Cruz Ramirez (Cristela Alonzo), who has dreams of becoming a racer but never believed in herself enough to make it happen.
-The parallels between the relationship Lightning's relationship with Cruz and the journey he took with his old mentor Doc Hudson (the late, great Paul Newman) aren’t subtle, but that doesn’t make them any less meaningful.
+The parallels between Lightning's relationship with Cruz and the journey he took with his old mentor Doc Hudson (the late, great Paul Newman) aren’t subtle, but that doesn’t make them any less meaningful.
 Lighting and Cruz work together to bring him up to speed (sorry, I can’t resist) in the world of racing, but she ends up learning just as much as he does.
 Some might say “yawn,” but I say they’re cynical.

 Though the plot initially feels like a sad reminder of our society’s out-with-the-old tendencies, it quickly becomes a more hopeful, Pixar-y tale: sometimes in-with-the-new doesn’t have to be a bad thing.
 McQueen’s bright colors, cool moves and fast races will thrill today’s kids, as they did in the original.
 (We’ll just pretend 2011’s Cars 2 never happened.)
 But the idea of being left behind in favor of brighter, shinier new models will resonate with adults - especially young adults who were rookies when McQueen was, and suddenly find themselves on a grown-up racetrack.